-Heads suitably cleared, head back to town and grab a tea in the mountain sunshine (the Everest Bakery is well worth a visit).
+Heads suitably cleared, we will head back to town and grab a tea in the late afternoon mountain sunshine (the Everest Bakery is well worth a visit).
 There’s a daily Tibetan market here, where you can browse colourful handicraft from local Sherpa communities, as well as goods from traders all over the region.
 This is also your last chance to check your equipment and stock up on any hiking essentials you may have forgotten or lost.
 Later on, we’ll test our stamina with a six-hour ramble to Khumjung Valley and back.
 After the feats you’ve already completed, this round walk won’t feel too strenuous but it’s a nice way of stretching your lungs a little.
 Along the way, we’ll pass a monastery that is the fabled home of a yeti scalp and tuck into a picnic lunch in the rolling hillsides.
 You’ll get a real sense of local Sherpa culture with traditional villages here, as well as insight into the legacy of mountaineer great Sir Edmund Hillary, who founded a hospital in the region.
 Back in Namche, you might want to grab a massage at the lodge’s Himalayan Healers spa.
 As evening draws in, don’t miss the multitude of stars that light up the high-altitude skies.More +

 Day 6: IN THE FOOTSTEPS OF LEGENDS